rotto32/fanfic-scraper/README.md

 In browser, go to http://localhost:3000/

 Submit requested information.
-If the page does not immediately show you the desired fic, wait about 30 seconds and submit the information again.
+If the provided link does not show you the desired fic after the displayed time, wait a couple minutes and reload the fic page.